Diabetes Management for NYC Seniors: Smart Strategies for 2026

 Smart Grocery Shopping in the City

-NYC offers countless grocery stores, greenmarkets, and neighborhood shops.
-Seniors should focus on whole foods like vegetables, lean proteins, whole grains, and healthy fats.
-Reading labels and choosing low-sugar, low-sodium options supports better blood sugar control.
-Explore our full guide on nutrition for NYC seniors for more shopping tips.
+NYC offers countless grocery stores and greenmarkets in Flushing or Union Square.
+Seniors should focus on whole foods like vegetables, lean proteins, and healthy fats.
+Reading labels and choosing low-sugar, low-sodium options (and supplements like Glucerna) supports better control.
+Explore our full guide on nutrition for NYC seniors.

 Dining Out and Cultural Foods

 Eating out is part of city life.
 Seniors can manage diabetes by watching portion sizes, avoiding sugary drinks, and balancing meals with protein and fiber.
 Enjoying cultural foods is still possible with mindful choices and moderation.
-Awareness of ingredients is a cornerstone of Diabetes Management for NYC Seniors.
+Awareness of ingredients is a cornerstone of Diabetes Management.

 Physical Activity and Safe Movement